fable-compiler/fable-compiler.github.io/docs/blog/2023/2023-04-20-Better_Typed_than_Sorry.md

 - `--fableLib fable-library`: So far, Fable has been embedding the library files in each project, but from now on we are also [distributing it through npm](https://www.npmjs.com/package/fable-library).
 By using this compiler option you can tell Fable to use the npm package instead of the embedded files.
 This is is particularly useful if a consumer installs two or more libraries compiled with Fable, to avoid duplication of the library files.

-> Since Fable 4.1.2, when the tool starts, after printing the compiler version it will aslo tell you the minimum fable-library version compatible with the generated code.
+> Since Fable 4.1.2, when the tool starts, after printing the compiler version it will also tell you the minimum fable-library version compatible with the generated code.

 - `--noReflection`: By default Fable emits helpers for each declared type containing reflection information.
 These are used, for example, when generating [auto coders with Thoth.Json](https://thoth-org.github.io/Thoth.Json/documentation/auto/introduction.html).
 You don't need to care much about them because if not used they will be removed by tree shaking.
 But if you are not using reflection you can select this option to reduce the amount of generated code.